Should You Deadhead Daylilies? Expert Tips for Healthier Blooms

 The Question – Does Deadheading Daylilies Stimulate New Blooms?

-Well, I thought it was going to be a fairly simple question to answer.
-Not!
-I’m no expert gardener and can hardly keep a plant alive, but I thought deadheading lilies contributed to more blooms.
+I thought this would be a fairly simple question to answer.
+Spoiler alert — it’s not!
+I’m no expert gardener (in fact, I’m lucky if I can keep some plants alive), but I always believed that deadheading lilies helped encourage more blooms.

 Deadheading Spent Blooms